-With $5 million in hand, The Routing Company is giving public transit authorities a ride-sharing service – TechCrunch
+With $5 million in hand, The Routing Company is giving public transit authorities a ridesharing service – TechCrunch

-James Cox spent much of his professional career at Uber trying to crack the problem of how to reduce congestion through ride-sharing.
+James Cox spent much of his professional career at Uber trying to crack the problem of how to reduce congestion through ridesharing.

-As one of the architects of the Uber Pool service and a longtime proponent of ride-sharing as a means to slash vehicle emissions, Cox leapt at the chance to harness technology developed at MIT that purported to perfect a dynamic routing and vehicle management system for transit authorities.
+As one of the architects of the Uber Pool service and a longtime proponent of ridesharing as a means to slash vehicle emissions, Cox leapt at the chance to harness technology developed at MIT that purported to perfect a dynamic routing and vehicle management system for transit authorities.

 That technology is at the heart of The Routing Company, the startup that Cox now leads.
-It’s based on sofrware developed by Routing Company co-founder and chief technology officer, Alex Wallar, when he was a doctoral student at MIT focused on optimizing vehicle distributions.
-Working with collaborators including Daniela Rus, the director of MIT’s Computer Science and Artificial Intelligence Laboratory and post-doc researcher Javier Alonso Mora, Wallar developed a platform that could apply real-time optimization to public transit.
+It’s based on software developed by Routing Company co-founder and chief technology officer Alex Wallar when he was a doctoral student at MIT focused on optimizing vehicle distributions.
+Working with collaborators, including Daniela Rus, the director of MIT’s Computer Science and Artificial Intelligence Laboratory and post-doc researcher Javier Alonso Mora, Wallar developed a platform that could apply real-time optimization to public transit.

 In April, Wallar took the research to Menno van der Zee, and the two men developed the underlying platform that would become The Routing Company.